Learning how to grow parsley is relatively simple. However, germinating parsley seeds is the trickiest part to growing parsley.

 If your going to harvest parsley seeds, wait until the majority of the seeds in the flower heads turn brown.
 You may also want to select seeds from plants that had vigorous growth and healthy leaves.

-You can also dedicate a piece of land when growing parsley and then let it re-seed itself every year.
+One big tip for how to grow parsley more easily is dedicating a piece of land and then let it re-seed itself every year.
 This may be how to grow parsley with the least amount of work on your part.

 Go to How to Grow Blueberries